Dodsworth (1936): William Wyler’s Masterful Marital Melodrama, Starring Oscar Nominated Walter Huston

 “I want much more than a trip out of this, Sam,” Fran Dodsworth (Ruth Chatterton) tells her husband on the eve of their first journey to Europe.
 “I want a new life, all over from the very beginning.”

-In this adaptation of the Sinclair Lewis novel, Huston plays Sam Dodsworth, a wealthy mid-Western industrialist who sells his auto plant and travels abroad with his restless wife.
+In this adaptation of the Sinclair Lewis novel, Huston plays Sam Dodsworth, a wealthy mid-Western industrialist who sells his auto plant and travels abroad with his restless but shallow wife.
 Fran wants out of their Michigan suburb; she has her sights set on places like Paris and Vienna, where her vanity and frivolousness will be better appreciated.

 Sam gets bored, but Fran proceeds with her goal of becoming “femme de monde.”
-In France, she takes up with a coterie of pseudo-aristocrats, including a rou named Lockert (David Niven), which embarrasses Sam.
+In France, she takes up with a coterie of pseudo-aristocrats, including a roux named Lockert (David Niven), which embarrasses Sam.
 When Fran flirts with an adventurer (Paul Lukas), Sam gets hurt.
 Gradually, good old Sam, with his quick handshake and nasal twang, becomes excess baggage.

-Though European in origin, Director William Wyler shares Mark Twain’s disdain for pretension; although Sam has trouble pronouncing “Louvre,” he’s solid and genuine and able to see through the phoniness that sets his wife’s heart aflutter.
+Though European in origin, director William Wyler shares Mark Twain’s disdain for pretension; although Sam has trouble pronouncing “Louvre,” he’s solid and genuine and able to see through the phoniness that sets his wife’s heart aflutter.
 In the end, Sam triumphs when he meets in Venice a sensitive, understanding widow, Edith Cortright (Mary Astor), while Fran, humiliated, takes the steamship home alone.

 A subtle marital drama for mature viewers, “Dodsworth” makes a statement about the “Ugly American Abroad.”
 Edith observes that people travel to get away from themselves, but Fran ultimately learns the lesson of all unhappy travelers: her miserable self follows her wherever she goes.

-Rendering a dominant performance, Walter Huston excels as a simple but honest man, who believes in the value of marriage.
 Cited by the N.Y.
 Film Critics Circle as Best Actor of the year, Huston was nominated for Best Actor by the Academy, but lost out to Paul Muni, who gave a flashier performance in the biopic “The Story of Louis Pasteur,” the kind of which tends to grab the Academy’s attention.

-The two women in Sam’s life are equally impressive, particularly Mary Astor, in a softer role than the ones she would become famous for (“The Maltese Falcon” with Bogart) or win her own statuette (“The Great Lie,” opposite Bette Davis).
+The classy Mary Astor shines in a softer role than the ones she would become famous for (“The Maltese Falcon” with Bogart) or win her own Oscar (“The Great Lie,” opposite Bette Davis).

 Detailed Plot (Narrative Structure)

-Walter Huston gives his strongest dramatic performance as “Sam” Dodsworth, the wealthy, successful,confident, self-made but unsophisticated head of Dodsworth Motor Company, an American automobile parts manufacturing firm, based in the small Midwestern town of Zenith.
-(Zenith also serves as the setting for Lewis’ Babitt).
+Walter Huston arguably gives his strongest dramatic performance as “Sam” Dodsworth, the wealthy, successful,confident, self-made but unsophisticated head of Dodsworth Motor Company, an American automobile parts manufacturing firm, based in the small Midwestern town of Zenith.
+(Zenith also serves as the setting for Sinclair Lewis’ Babitt).

 Wife Fran (Chatterton), feeling suffocated and entrapped by the boring social life of their small-town existence, convinces her spouse to sell his interest in the company and take her to Europe.
 Sam disregards the warning of Tubby Pearson, his banker-friend, that men like him are only happy when they are working.